codingchili/chili-core/README.md

 **Beware!**

-Until the first pre-release master will be unstable!

-This project is currently in development!

-Things may not work even if the build is green!
+Until the first pre-release master will be unstable and may not work even if the build is green!

-## Installation
+## Building
-To install chili-core clone this repository with **git**,
+To build chili-core clone this repository with **git**,
 ```
 git clone https://github.com/codingchili/chili-core.git
 ```

-Create a JAR in the project root (and run tests)
+Creates a JAR in **prototype/** with all services bundled, requires gradle to be installed
 ```
 gradle jar
 ```